tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

 :cite:`Lucy1999a` describes an alternative method for the generation of synthetic supernova spectra.
-Instead of using the frequency and energy of virtual montecarlo packets to create a spectrum through binning, one can formally integrate the line source functions which can be calculated from volume based estimators collected during the montecarlo simulation.
-Spectra generated using this method do not contain montecarlo noise directly.
-Here the monte carlo nature of the simulation only affects the strengths of lines and thus the spectra appear to be of better quality.
+Instead of using the frequency and energy of virtual Monte Carlo (MC) packets to create a spectrum through binning, one can formally integrate the line source functions which can be calculated from volume based estimators collected during the MC simulation.
+Spectra generated using this method do not contain MC noise directly.
+Here the MC nature of the simulation only affects the strengths of lines and thus the spectra appear to be of better quality.

-The procedure uses a line absorption rate estimator that is collected during the montecarlo simulation:
+The procedure uses a line absorption rate estimator that is collected during the MC simulation:

 .. math::